flaviomartins/2022-aid/README.md

 5. Do not forget to install the [mysql-connector-java](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-8.0.30.zip) driver.
 Copy the `.jar` file inside the ZIP to the `~/Pentaho/data-integration/lib/` directory.
 When adding a new Database connection select MySQL and then JDBC (native).

+### Pentaho Schema Workbench

+We just need to add the JDBC MySQL Connector Driver to the Schema Workbench `lib/` directory and use a different class name.
+Just follow the instructions here.

+1. Do not forget to install the [mysql-connector-java](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-8.0.30.zip) driver.
+Copy the `.jar` file inside the ZIP to the `~/Pentaho/schema-workbench/lib/` directory.

+2. Create a new `Database connection` in `Options -> Connection...` and enter the desired name.

+3. For the `Connection type` select `Generic database` and `JDBC (native)`.

+4. For the `Custom connection URL` enter `jdbc:mysql://localhost`.

+5. For the `Custom driver class name` enter `com.mysql.cj.jdbc.Driver`.

+6. Enter the username `aid` and password `aid` as per usual.

+6. Click `Test` to check if a connection is made.

 ## Install DataCleaner